Of all the processed foods that can infiltrate our lives, one of the most addictive is refined sugar.

-Artificial sweeteners are even worse for your health than white sugar because they are neurotoxins that disrupt the brain.
+Artificial sweeteners are even worse for your health than white sugar because they contain known neurotoxins that disrupt healthy brain function.

 Artificial sweeteners like saccharin or aspartame are not meant for your body.

-They provide no beneficial nutrients, cause nerve degeneration and commonly lead to mental fog, headaches, poor sleep/wake cycles, depression, anxiety and even autoimmune conditions.
+They provide no beneficial nutrients and are known to cause nerve degeneration, mental fog, headaches, irregular sleep/wake cycles, anxiety and depression.

 Sugar Withdrawal Symptoms